 The best place to grow orchids is in a shady area with rich, moist soil.
 It’s important to keep the soil moist but not wet and to provide the plants with plenty of fertilizer.
 Orchids need plenty of light but also protection from direct sunlight, so a shady spot is ideal.

-In conclusion, you can transplant your orchid successfully during the summer months.
+you can transplant your orchid successfully during the summer months.
 Remember to be gentle with the plant and to keep an eye on it as it recovers from the transplant.
 With a little care, your orchid should bloom beautifully in no time.

 My name is Md Deloar Hossain and I’m the creator of Club Gardening, designed for all your gardening ideas, gardening product reviews, and a place to help you find the best gardening experience possible.